JackpotClavin/Android-Blob-Utility/README.md

 of the blob.
 Simply copying the shared libraries just appeases the linker, but the blob still not run properly as the blob may want additional libraries.

-This program also searches recursively, so each and every blob that is found is also processed through the searching algorithm, to see which blobs *that* library also needs to run, so we cover all of the bases in order to get a proprietary library or daemon to run.
+This program also searches recursively, so each blob that is found is also processed through the searching algorithm, to see which blobs *that* library also needs to run, so we cover all of the bases to get a proprietary library or daemon to run.

 The following example was used on my LG G2.
 Running this program with the two